Plague is a severe and potentially deadly bacterial infection.

 Prevention of Plague

 Rat control and watching for the disease in the wild rodent population are the main measures used to control the risk of epidemics.
-A vaccination is available for high-risk workers, but its effectiveness is not clearly established.
+The plague vaccine is no longer used in the U.S. New vaccines are being developed.